pelotom/purescript-d3/docsrc/README.md

-# purescript-d3 : PureScript bindings for [D3](http://d3js.org/)
+# purescript-d3

-The main idea of this library, beyond providing raw bindings, is to mimic the "fluent interface" of D3 by threading the current selection through the `Eff` monad.
+The main idea of this library, beyond providing raw bindings for [D3](http://d3js.org/), is to mimic its [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) by threading the current selection through the `Eff` monad.
 This makes it very straightforward to port existing D3 visualizations (and knowledge of how to write D3 code) to PureScript.

 ### Example